Ride Control Develops New Seal Technology for Heavy-Duty Shocks

 The enhanced seal will be available in the company’s FleetLine commercial truck, trailer, and bus shocks and GasSLX adjustable shocks this fall.

 The company says demanding conditions present in heavy-duty vehicle applications cause misting in all shock absorbers over time.
-Misting occurs when the oil within the shock absorber, critical to ride control performance, slowly leaks out of a seal in the product, cots the outside of the shock absorber, and accumulates dust and debris.
-This oil escape causes diminished shock absorbing capabilities and eventual product failure.
+Misting occurs when the oil within the shock absorber, critical to ride control performance, slowly leaks out of a seal in the Article, cots the outside of the shock absorber, and accumulates dust and debris.
+This oil escape causes diminished shock absorbing capabilities and eventual Article failure.

 Visit www.gabriel.com for more information about the company’s heavy-duty ride control technology.